 This trial brought significant attention to the complexities of the insanity defence.
 It exemplified the challenges a jury faces when they are compelled to categorise a defendant as either “sane” or “insane,”.
 Even though the defendant might fall somewhere in between on a spectrum.
 The Hinckley trial particularly underscored the difficulty of comprehending the thoughts and mental state of another human being.

-Cases where insanity defence was a unsuccessful
+Cases where insanity defence was not a success

 Ted Bundy’s Trial and Sanity

 Ted Bundy’s infamous killing spree shocked the nation, and his trial became a media sensation.
 In January 1976, authorities brought Ted Bundy to trial in Utah for his heinous crimes against women.
 After a highly publicised trial, the court sentenced him to death in 1979 for the murder of two college students.